3noix/UJPS/README.md

 It does not use HMI to define the profile such as in "Thrustmaster TARGET GUI", "Univeral Control Remapper" or "Joystick Gremlin".
 All the profile is defined in C++ source code... but there is no need to have an accurate understanding of C++ to be able to use it, just like for Thrustmaster TARGET scripts with C language.

-Look at the files PROFILES/StarCitizen_3.0.1_v1/CODE/Profile.h and .cpp for an example !
+Look at the profiles examples in the "Profile" directory!

 Under the hood this tool uses:
 - vJoy for virtual joysticks: http://vjoystick.sourceforge.net/site/ (installation needed)